Adult Osteology Research Laboratory Workshop

 Upon completion of this workshop:

 This osteology research workshop is highly recommended for the participants interested in our more advanced projects, respectively the Juvenile Osteology Research Workshop.
-Students who wish to expand their skills and experience in the field can register for a 4 week (July 5 - August 1, 2020) session of the Medieval Cemetery Funerary Excavation or the Ossuary Excavation and Commingled Remains Workshop immediately following the Adult Osteology Session.
+Students who wish to expand their skills and experience in the field can register for an additional 4 week session of the Medieval Cemetery Funerary Excavation immediately following the Adult Osteology Session.

 Location: Odorheiu Secuiesc, Hatghita County, Transylvania, Romania